EPCCed/APT-python4hpc/lectures/02/README.md

 - Little/no speedup for conventional (non-C-translatable) Python code and Python native data structures (lists, tuples, dicts)

-- For Cython code to be fast it should avoid frequent calls to Python functions or access of pure-Python data structures
+- For Cython code to be fast it should avoid frequent calls to Python (wrapper) functions or access of pure-Python data structures, as this requires bytecode execution through the PVM
-  - Cythonize process can report which parts of Cython code do this to target optimisation
+  - Cythonize can annotate Cython code to help target optimisation

 - Explicit type annotation cumbersome